telstarone/alx-system_engineering-devops/0x0C-web_server/README.md

 # Web server

 In this project, I learned how web servers work and began using one.
-I was provided a personal server by Holberton School.
+I was provided a personal server by ALX School.
 I learned how to use `scp` and Fabric to transfer files to my server.
 Additionally, I completed a basic configuration of the server using Nginx.

-The server is accessible at [bdbnb.site](http://bdbnb.site).
+The server is accessible at [alxdevops.tech](http://alxdevops.tech).

 ## Tasks :page_with_curl:

 * **0. Transfer a file to your server**
-  * [0-transfer_file](./0-transfer_file): Bash script that transfers a file from Holberton's client to a server.
+  * [0-transfer_file](./0-transfer_file): Bash script that transfers a file from ALX's client to a server.
   * Accepts four arguments:
     * The path of the file to be transferred.
     * The IP of the server to transfer the file to.